 Brownfields sites can be found practically anywhere.
 Created through contamination due to former uses, brownfields include those sites once used for gas stations, dry cleaners, factories, warehouses, railroad switching yards, landfills, parking lots, etc.

 Brownfields are often located in highly desirable areas for development, but contamination prevents redevelopment of that site and adjacent areas.
 Cleaning up and reinvesting in these properties increases local tax bases, facilitates job growth, utilizes existing infrastructure, takes development pressures off of undeveloped, open land, improves and protects the environment.
+Our toolbox of resources and assistance is complex and may not be able to assist in every case, but we are here to help find assistance that aligns with your needs. please contact the Brownfields program manager, Teri Stripes email@example.com, 509.625.6597 today for a free consultation.

 The City of Spokane’s Brownfields Program, administered by Planning’s Economic Development Team, provides assistance to private individuals, businesses, and non-profit organizations to assess and remediate contaminated sites.